 • Approximately 27% of the undergraduate student population are AAP members.

-• AAP graduates the highest percentage of historically underrepresented students in the UC system, the California State University system, and among major public research universities in the country.
+• AAP graduates the highest percentage of educationally underserved students in the UC system, the California State University system, and among major public research universities in the country.

 • Approximately 91% of AAP students said that participation in AAP increased their sense of belonging to the larger UCLA academic community.
 AAP helps students understand the challenges and opportunities of becoming competitive for graduate and professional opportunities through mentoring programs provided by student leaders and peer counselors.